-“So do we miss the mark completely it always gets a laugh for some reason typically it’s a nervous laugh but you know whatever but it’s a great way to start things out on a positive note because even if you bomb it the clients can be like “oh yeah you have, this is a step forward” so it’s a great way to kick things off on a positive note.
+“So do we miss the mark completely?
+It always gets a laugh for some reason.
+Typically it’s a nervous laugh but you know whatever, but it’s a great way to start things out on a positive note because even if you bomb it, the clients can be like “oh yeah you have, this is a step forward” so it’s a great way to kick things off a positive note.

 Another thing that we ask a lot is we go back to discovery and we create user profiles and we always name these people and it’s always something stupid like Joe Dirt.
 So at this point, I’ll pull that name back into the mix and I always ask “hey how do you think Joe Dirt would react to these logos?”

-Just a side note every single one of the questions that you should ask you need to be directing the client away from any kind of personal preference statement so I try to stay away from open ended questions like “What did you think did you like these?” that’s kind of a danger zone area level questions.
+Just a side note every single one of the questions that you should ask you need to be directing the client away from any kind of personal preference statement so I try to stay away from open-ended questions like “What did you think did you like these?”
+It’s kind of a danger zone area level question.

-One good question to ask is “Did we take a step in the right direction to solve?” and then you remind them of the pain point it ends up looking like did we take a step in the right direction to help you grow your revenue in 2018
+One good question to ask is “Did we take a step in the right direction to solve?”
+If you remind them of the pain point it ends up looking like we did take a step in the right direction to help you grow your revenue in 2018